angristan/palette/doc/blog/README.md

 ### Image compression with color quantization using k-means

-Among the related work in images with k-means, on of the most interesting is lossy image compression.
-It is easy to understand how this is a good application: lossy compression means we're loosing data, and with k-means we can reduce similar data.
+Among the related work in images with k-means, one of the most interesting is lossy image compression.
+It is easy to understand how this is a good application: lossy compression means we're losing data, and with k-means we can reduce similar data.
 Thus with k-means and let's say `k-128`, we can reshape and image to array and then back to an image afterward, but with less color tints.
 This is a simple and very effective way to save a lot of space on an image.
 This has been done multiple times be wan can link for example [Ben Fradet's blog](https://benfradet.github.io/blog/2014/09/19/Using-KMeans-for-image-compression) where he uses Octave, a Matlab-like scientific programming language to use k-means.
 There is [similar work in Python](https://lmcaraig.com/color-quantization-using-k-means) as well, called color quantization.

 ![](https://i.imgur.com/vdb9Ouk.png)